click to go to

 Naloxone

-Naloxone is a medication used in opioid overdoses to allow an individual experiencing an overdose to breathe normally.
+Naloxone is a medication used in opioid overdoses to restore normal breathing.

 Have a Safety Plan